Porcupine (character): Alexander Gentry

-In prison, Gentry vows never to be defeated again, and to ensure that he decides never to put on the Porcupine battlesuit again.
-Gentry is soon released from prison, and he sets about once more to try to sell the battlesuit.
-He fails to find any serious buyers.
-Gentry tries to sell it to the Secret Empire but is attacked by Nomad.

-When most of the heroes were missing due to them partaking in the Beyonder's Secret Wars, Porcupine joins Batroc and some other villains in fighting Moon Knight and Guardsman.

 Porcupine later joins a short-lived version of the Lethal Legion in their mass-attack on New York's superheroes.
 He is knocked aside by a thrown printer and hit by a stray blast from Unicorn.

 Gentry then tries to sell the suit to A.I.M., Hydra, the Kingpin, the Maggia, the Tinkerer, and finally to the Serpent Society, but almost no one wants it, and the few offers he does receive for it are insultingly low.
 Despairing, Gentry comes up with the idea of selling the battlesuit to the Avengers to prevent it from falling into the hands of their enemies.
 Captain America is intrigued when Gentry mentions he contacted the Serpent Society, whom Captain America has been trying to bring to justice.
 Captain America agrees to have the Avengers buy the battlesuit if Gentry helps get him to members of the Serpent Society.
 Gentry accepts Captain America's terms.
 Captain America's plan is for Gentry to pretend to have captured him and offer the Serpent Society the opportunity to kill him.
 Gentry contacts the Society and arranges to have some of their members meet him at a lower Manhattan construction site.
 When the trap is sprung, in the ensuing melee Gentry trips and inadvertently impales himself fatally on one of his quills.
 Captain America has Gentry buried in a grave reserved by the Avengers for those who have fallen in battle and puts his battlesuit on exhibit in Avengers Mansion, labeled "Battle Armor of the Porcupine – Honored Foe of the Avengers".

-Porcupine pops up as one of the character witnesses for Trapster's lawsuit against Tinkerer.
+Porcupine later appears as a witness for Trapster's lawsuit against Tinkerer.
 During the in-court brawl, She-Hulk notices Porcupine and reminds him that he is supposed to be dead.
 Realizing She-Hulk is right, Porcupine drops dead.